 The curvaceous rear cowl is an ABS plastic unit from the US somewhere and after Murray “stuffed around with it for a fair while” it now fits like a glove.
 The rear mudguard is a Commando Fastback item and after upholstering the seat in black and modifying an Emgo brake light to fit over the rear loop the back end was done.

 Not one to sit back and let Murray have all the fun, Peter laid down the stunning blue paint job.
 Peter actually does all of Murray’s paintwork in his own garage and he also made a new wiring loom for the old girl from scratch and a custom battery box.

 After Murray took me through some of the build photos I realised I had first seen the bike back in 2015 when it was silver, had no fairing and a completely different back end.
 Almost one year later I saw it being wheeled on to the roof at the 2016 ‘Ride On’ show and I had to sit down to take it all in!
-It’s work like this that has made Murray and Cyclecraft Engineering the best stop for all things Norton in Western Australia and with the help of Murray’s upcoming website Norton and classic bike aficionados from all over the world will be able to buy some of the best quality custom made parts to keep their beloveds on the road.
+It works like this that has made Murray and Cyclecraft Engineering the best stop for all things Norton in Western Australia and with the help of Murray’s upcoming website Norton and classic bike aficionados from all over the world will be able to buy some of the best quality custom made parts to keep their beloveds on the road.

 Peter’s bike is one of many Commandos you’ll find here in WA, but this one, in particular, is in a class of its own in terms of looks, performance, and reliability.
 Any owner of old European motorcycles will appreciate that this one doesn’t leave a pool of oil on the driveway when parked and it starts first kick every time.
 It’s these things that are a testament to Murray’s skill, attention to detail and dedication to the Norton brand.